 - With no collateral as security, you may not be able to borrow as much as you originally planned, meaning you will need to use savings or other credit.

-- Some lenders may not accept early repayments and could impose a penalty if you try to pay the home loan back before the term is over.
+- Some lenders may not accept early repayments and could impose a penalty if you try to pay the home improvement loan back before the term is finished.

-- If you fall behind on your repayments, your house could be repossessed as the collateral for your loan.
+- If you fall behind on your repayments, your house will be repossessed as the collateral for your loan.

-The kind of home loan that you choose ultimately depends on your preferences and the situation that you are in.
-For smaller amounts of money, unsecured home improvement loans may be best for you, but for larger amounts of money for big projects, a secured loan could be the answer.
-Each has various points to consider before making a decision and if you need any more help, please do not hesitate to seek free and impartial advice from the Money Advice Service.
+The kind of home improvement loan you choose will depend on the circumstances you are in.
+For smaller amounts of money, unsecured home improvement loans may be a suitable option for you, but for larger amounts of money for big projects, a secured home improvement loan could be considered.

-Having bad credit does not necessarily mean that you can’t secure a home loan, however, it may mean that you face higher interest rates and have less choice when it comes to choosing loans.
-Bad credit loans are typically based on affordability rather than credit score, so if you can show that you have a regular monthly income and enough money to cover the UK home loans repayments, you may be able to secure a loan.
+Having bad credit does not necessarily mean you cannot secure a home improvement loan.
+However, it may mean that you could face higher interest charges and have fewer available choices when it comes to choosing a loan.
+Bad credit loans are typically based on affordability rather than your credit score, so if you can show that you have a regular monthly income and enough money to cover the loan repayments, you may be able to secure a loan.